mmnowak/zesthouse/README.md

 ### Performance tests on various devices

-The website was used on following devices:
+The website was used on the following devices:
 * Thinkpad Yoga 460
 * Xiaomi 11 Lite

-As well as on all avaliable device options when using Google Chrome Developer tools.
+As well as on all available device options when using Google Chrome Developer tools.

 ### Browser compatibility

-The website was tested on following browsers:
+The website was tested on the following browsers:

 * Google Chrome
 * Opera